datawagovau/toolkit/docs/index.md

 * Click the **Finish** button.

 ### Supportive documentation/context
 Publish any supportive documentation, caveats, user restrictions, and contextual information in the text of the descriptive information about the data set.
-If the information is extensive it can also be uploaded as a an additional resource to the dataset.
+If the information is extensive it can also be uploaded as an additional resource to the dataset.

 Please do not put the data into the documentation itself, as it means the platform will treat it as just another file like a PDF rather than as a data file.
 This means the data is inaccessible to users and no API or data visualisation will be available for your dataset.